You can also choose to use TommieBot, an AI search assistant developed by St. Thomas School of Engineering students and faculty.

 Schulze Teaching Fellows Partnership Program

 Literacy Kids provides experience and funding to St. Thomas education majors as they work with children in Catholic elementary schools in need of extra support.
 Funding for the program is generously provided by the Richard M. Schulze Foundation.
-The Schulze Teaching Fellows tutors, who must be undergraduate University of St. Thomas students who are sophomore or junior education majors or minors with a GPA of 3.0 or above, are chosen for the program through a competitive application process.
+The Schulze Teaching Fellows tutors, who must be undergraduate University of St. Thomas students who are junior education majors or minors with a GPA of 3.0 or above, are chosen for the program through a competitive application process.

 There are two main objectives of the program: